KishanBillava/Udacity_ROS/Project5_Robot/README.md

 ### Procedure for home service robot
 The `home_service.sh` contains shell scripts for running various parts of the project to create a complete home service robot scenario.
 It involves mapping, localization, path planning, and visualization to simulate a robot picking up an object and delivering it to a drop-off location in a home environment.

-1. Project Workspace : commands in the workspace terminal to set it up for the project:
+1. **Project Workspace** : commands in the workspace terminal to set it up for the project

 ```
 mkdir -p ~/catkin_ws/src